- To report a life-threatening emergency please Dial 911.

 File a Complaint or Compliment

 The Colorado Springs Police Department’s Internal Affairs Unit processes allegations of misconduct involving Colorado Springs Police Department (CSPD) employees.
 Violations can range from unprofessional behavior to biased policing to excessive force.

-Anyone can file a complaint.
-Although you can file a complaint anonymously, it is helpful if you provide a phone number or email address so an investigator can follow up to obtain additional information that may be crucial to the investigation.
-We also accept complaints from outside agencies or third parties reporting on behalf of others.
+Anyone can file a complaint or compliment.
+Although you can file a complaint or compliment anonymously, it is helpful if you provide a phone number or email address so an investigator can follow up to obtain additional information that may be crucial to the investigation.
+We also accept complaints or compliments from outside agencies or third parties reporting on behalf of others.